cvele/MultiTenantBundle/Resources/doc/index.rst

                     success_handler: cvele_tenant.handler.user_login_redirect_handler

-Step 6: Configure the CveleMultiTenantBundle
+Step 6: Configure the MultiTenantBundle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that you have properly configured your application's ``security.yml`` to work
-with the CveleMultiTenantBundle, the next step is to configure the bundle to work with
+with the MultiTenantBundle, the next step is to configure the bundle to work with
 the specific needs of your application.

 Add the following configuration to your ``config.yml`` file according to which type